johnpark144/johnpark144/README.md

 ```
 Hi!
 I am a front-end developer who is being developed and developing as a full-stack developer.🧑‍💻
-I am eagerly longing to be a good full-stack developer, That is my life-goal
+I am eagerly longing to be a good full-stack developer, That is my life-goal.

 ```